'White House, Inc.' Author: Trump's Businesses Offer 'A Million Potential Conflicts'

 On the challenge of figuring out who the tenants are in Trump-owned office buildings

 The Trump Organization and the White House won't release a list of the president's tenants, and by law, although the president has to disclose, for example, that X shell company or Y shell company is providing him with, say, over $5 million of revenue, they don't have to get more specific than that.
 They also don't have to then say who's putting money into those shell companies so you don't know who the tenants are.
 And then if you go to the buildings, you can see, for instance, like the retailers on the bottom floor.
 And so I did.
-I went to the buildings and I walked to try to figure out how big some of these spaces were.
+I went to the buildings, and I walked to try to figure out how big some of these spaces were.
 I paced out with my boots — boot over boot — and measured the length of my boot to try to estimate what the square footage was.

 And then you could figure out what the market rate was per square foot and estimate how much money this tenant might be paying the president.
 That's how you have to figure out how much money is flowing in from here.